zushicat/tree-crown-detection/README.md

 The model is quite sensible to image resolution, hence use the best resolution available.
 Also, the required input shape is 400 x 400 pixel and the input images will be resized accordingly.
 Rule of thumb: "The crispier, the better."

-## Orthographic images
+## Aerial images
-There are many public sources to obtain orthographic images, although there might be tremendous differences regarding the resolution (also depending on the requested timeframe where i.e. images from the early 2000s most likely will have a significant lower resolution than current ones).
+There are many public sources to obtain aerial images, although there might be tremendous differences regarding the resolution (also depending on the requested timeframe where i.e. images from the early 2000s most likely will have a significant lower resolution than current ones).

 As a starting point you might want to take a look at [this link collection](https://wiki.openstreetmap.org/wiki/Vertical_Aerial_Photographs).

-Have a look at [this repository](https://github.com/zushicat/crawler-NRW-aerial-images) if you are interested in obtaining (current and historic) orthographic images of North Rhine-Westphalia, Germany.
+Have a look at [this repository](https://github.com/zushicat/crawler-NRW-aerial-images) if you are interested in obtaining (current and historic) aerial images of North Rhine-Westphalia, Germany.

 ## Usage